Newly converted platform to be deployed at Perenco fields off Trinidad and Tobago

 Perenco Trinidad & Tobago (Perenco T&T), a subsidiary of Anglo-French oil and gas player Perenco, has organised a ceremony to launch a new platform, which is expected to be installed in the Teak, Samaan and Poui (TSP) fields, located off the southeast coast of Trinidad and Tobago, as part of efforts to modernise the facilities on these fields.

 Back in early 2021, Perenco T&T and its local partners, Heritage Petroleum and the National Gas Company (NGC), launched a $200 million three-year investment programme in Trinidad & Tobago.
 This refurbishment programme aims to modernise the TSP fields by electrifying the remaining platforms and replacing the existing gas-lift infrastructure and operations with electric submersible pumps (ESPs).
-This means moving to a centralized, low-emission gas-fired power generation system.
+This means moving to a centralised, low-emission gas-fired power generation system.

-As part of the first phase of Perenco’s modernisation programme, the production has been boosted by 25 per cent so far.
+As part of the first phase of Perenco’s modernisation programme, production has been boosted by 25 per cent so far.
 To complete the next phase, the company will perform the installation of the first platform to be installed in the TSP fields since the 1980s as well as the conversion of gas-lift systems to ESP, produced water reinjection and well rehabilitation.

 To this end, Perenco held a ceremony last Thursday, at the Caribbean Dockyard (Caridoc) in Chaguaramas, to launch Macarius Power, a recently converted platform, which was previously a drilling rig.
 The platform is currently moored at Caridoc, where it was converted.
 The platform’s two gas turbines should provide reliable electrical power to TSP platforms.